 If you are just starting or have found your interest in this hobby fairly recently, you are so very lucky.
 Although film in its day was obviously the way to go, I dread to think of the time and money that I wasted on various aspects that are no longer needed with digital;

-The aim of Advanced Photography Tips is to ease you gently into the higher realms of photography and hopefully teach you about the more technical and advanced aspects without getting too technical if you get my drift.
+The aim of these slightly more advanced photography tips is to ease you gently into the higher realms of photography.
+To hopefully teach you about the more technical and advanced aspects without getting too technical if you get my drift.

 I have tried, where possible, to include as many example images to illustrate the points further.
-The quality may not be high due to keeping the file size of the book to a downloadable minimum, but hopefully they will help.
+The quality may not be high due to keeping the file sizes on the website to a faster loading minimum.
+But hopefully they will help.

-My first piece of advice at this stage is this: Whatever camera you have at the time of reading this book, stick with it for now.
-When I upgraded to digital from film, I chopped and changed for a couple of years as technology improved, until I was truly happy with the quality of images coming from my camera.
+My first piece of advice at this stage is this.
+Whatever camera you have at the time of reading this book/section, stick with it for now.
+When I upgraded to digital from film, I chopped and changed for a couple of years as technology improved.
+That was until I was truly happy with the quality of images coming from my camera.

 I am now at the point where I can more often than not, confidently walk around with my camera and instantly know the following:

-By the end of Advanced Photography Tips, you will hopefully feel the same way.
+By the end of this section, you will hopefully feel the same way.
 You will have more "keepers" and feel confident that you will "see" so many more pictures as you are out and about.

-Things can become so "automatic" to you, you feel like you could just blink and the image is done!
+Things can become so "automatic" to you.
+You will feel like you could just blink and the image is done!
 Finished, edited and ready to frame.
 Learn to see the image before you have even taken it!

 Think about this;